Hexworks/zircon/README.md

 If you just want to peruse the Zircon API just navigate [here][api].
 Everything which is intented to be the public API is there.

+## How Zircon works

+In order to work with Zircon you should get familiar with the core concepts.
+Zircon provides multiple layers of abstractions and it depends on your needs which one you should pick.

+### Terminal
+At the lowest level Zircon provides the [Terminal] interface.
+This provides you with a surface on which you can draw [TextCharacter]s.
+A [TextCharacter] is basically a character (like an `x`) with additional metadata like `foregroundColor` and `backgroundColor`.
+This surface sits on top of a GUI layer and completely abstracts away how that layer works.
+For example the default implementation of the [Terminal] interface uses Swing under the hood.
+The main advantage of using [Terminal]s is that by implementing all its methods you can swap Swing with something else (like SWT) and use **all** higher level abstractions on top of it (like [Screen]s) which depend on [Terminal] (more on [Screen]s later).
+Working with [Terminal]s is *very* simple but somewhat limited.
+A [Terminal] is responsible for:

+- drawing characters (by position or by cursor) on the screen
+- handling inputs (keyboard and mouse) which are emitted by the GUI layer
+- handling the cursor which is visible to the user
+- handling [Layer]ing
+- storing style information
+- drawing [TextImage]s on top of it

+This seems like a lot of things to do at once so you might ask "How is this [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design))?".
+Zircon solves this problem with composition: All of the above mentioned categories are handled by an object within a [Terminal] which is responsible for only one thing.
+For example [Terminal] implements the [Layerable] interface and internally all operations defined by it are delegated to an object which implements [Layerable] only.
+You can peruse these [here](https://github.com/Hexworks/zircon/tree/master/src/main/kotlin/org/codetome/zircon/api/behavior).
+In this sense you can consider a [Terminal] as a [Facade](https://en.wikipedia.org/wiki/Facade_pattern).

+### Colors and StyleSets

+Objects like [TextCharacter]s can have foreground and background colors.
+You can either use the [ANSITextColor] `enum` to pick a pre-defined [TextColor] or you can create a new one by using [TextColorFactory].
+This class has some useful factory methods for this like: `fromAWTColor`, `fromRGB` and `fromString`.
+The latter can be called with simple CSS-like strings (eg: `#334455`).

+If you don't want to set all these colors by hand or you want to have a color template and use it to set colors to multiple things you can use a [StyleSet] which is basically a [Value Object](https://martinfowler.com/bliki/ValueObject.html) which holds fore/background colors and modifiers.

+### Modifiers
+When working with [TextCharacter]s apart from giving them color you might want to apply some special [Modifier] to them like `UNDERLINE` or `VERTICAL_FLIP`.
+You can do this by picking the right [Modifier] from the [Modifiers] class.
+You can set any number of [Modifier]s to each [TextCharacter] individually and when you refresh your [Terminal] by calling `flush` on it you will see them applied.

+### TextImages
+An image built from [TextCharacter]s with color and style information.
+These are completely in memory and not visible, but can be used when drawing on other [DrawSurface]s, like a [Screen] or a [Terminal].
+In other words [TextImage]s are like real images but composed of [TextCharacter]s to create ASCII art and the like.

+### Screens

+[Screen]s are in-memory representations of your [Terminal].
+They are double buffered which means that you write to a back-buffer and when you `refresh` your [Screen] only the changes will be written to the backing [Terminal] instance.
+Multiple [Screen]s can be attached to the same [Terminal] object which means that you can have more than one screen in your app and you can switch between them simultaneously by using the `display` method.
+[Screen]s also let you use [Component]s like [Button]s and [Panel]s.

+> If you want to read more about the design philosophy behind Zircon check [this][design-philosophy] page on Wiki!
+>
+> If you are interested in how components work then [this][components] Wiki page can help you.

 ## Road map